 Research Focus: Fluorescent Imaging, Urologic Oncology

 Dr. Sean P. Stroup was our inaugural Society of Urologic Oncology fellow from 2009-2011.
 He graduated Cum Laude with a BS in Biological Chemistry from Tulane University in New Orleans and earned his medical degree at Loyola University of Chicago; he then joined the U.S. Navy.
 Dr. Stroup was a surgical intern at Naval Medical Center San Diego before serving as the 15th Marine Expeditionary Unit surgeon during combat operations in Iraq in 2003.
 Commander Stroup completed residency training in urology at the Naval Medical Center San Diego before beginning the SUO fellowship at UCSD.
 His research focuses on laparoscopy and robotic surgery outcomes and fluorescent imaging of sentinel lymph nodes.
-He is currently an Assistant Professor of Surgery, Uniformed Services University of the Health Sciences (USUHS), and serves as a staff urologist and Director of Urologic Oncology at the Naval Medical Center in San Diego.
+He is an Associate Professor of Surgery, and serves as Director of Urologic Oncology and Chairman of the Department of Urology at Naval Medical Center San Diego.
 He continues to have a close collaboration with UCSD and actively participates in clinical and basic science research.

 For more information on the research of Dr. Liss and and Dr. Lee, see